mikenye/docker-adsb-to-mqtt/README.md

 | `CONTAINERNAME_OPENSKY`  | Optional.
 If using a [mikenye/opensky-network](https://hub.docker.com/r/mikenye/opensky-network) container, specify the container name.
 This will enable reporing the container health (as determined from the docker healthcheck status). |
 | `CONTAINERNAME_RADARBOX`  | Optional.
 If using a [mikenye/radarbox](https://hub.docker.com/r/mikenye/radarbox) container, specify the container name.
 This will enable reporing the container health (as determined from the docker healthcheck status). |
 | `CONTAINERNAME_FR24`  | Optional.
 If using a [mikenye/fr24feed](https://hub.docker.com/r/mikenye/fr24feed) container, specify the container name.
 This will enable reporing the container health (as determined from the docker healthcheck status). |

+## Getting help

+Please feel free to [open an issue on the project's GitHub](https://github.com/mikenye/docker-adsb-to-mqtt/issues).

+I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.